behaviorism/ido-completion.nvim/README.md

 - **`Tab`** to select the next suggestion
 - **`Shift-Tab`** to select the previous suggestion

-These can be customized if needed by setting up your own key mappings within neovim.

 ### Matching Behavior

-`ido.nvim` supports three of the four types of ido matching by default:
+Three of the four types of ido matching are supported by default:

-1. [**Interactive Substring Matching**](https://www.gnu.org/software/emacs/manual/html_node/ido/Interactive-Substring-Matching.html): Allows users to match substrings within the input dynamically as they type.
+1. [**Interactive Substring Matching**](https://www.gnu.org/software/emacs/manual/html_node/ido/Interactive-Substring-Matching.html): Allows to match substrings within the input dynamically as they type.

 2. [**Prefix Matching**](https://www.gnu.org/software/emacs/manual/html_node/ido/Prefix-Matching.html): Matches suggestions that start with the given input.

-3. [**Flexible Matching**](https://www.gnu.org/software/emacs/manual/html_node/ido/Flexible-Matching.html): Enables more lenient matching criteria, allowing you to find suggestions even if they don’t match the input exactly.
+3. [**Flexible Matching**](https://www.gnu.org/software/emacs/manual/html_node/ido/Flexible-Matching.html): Enables more lenient matching criteria, allowing to find suggestions even if they don’t match the input exactly.

 While interactive substring matching should perform reliably, the behavior of prefix and flexible matching may vary depending on neovim's internal function `matchfuzzy`.